howardosborne/embedded_resource_example/README.md

 So, how can we do this in Locust?

-In the simple example below, we will capture the most commonly referenced resources using the [lxml library](https://lxml.de/) which allows us to find elements by xPath.
-A more complex example will be added later.
+In the example below, we will capture the most commonly referenced resources using the [lxml library](https://lxml.de/) which allows us to find elements by xPath.

 Here’s the full code: